yeyopepe/Many.Validators/README.md

 ### ✅ Multiple explicit validations
-Also you can validate in a explicit way.
+Also you can validate multiple values in a explicit way.
 If you have a class like this:
 ```
 class YourObject
 {